alefl10/TimeIsh/README.md

 - XCode 9.2 or superior
 - Swift 3

-Simply download this repository, open **PresentationDemo.xcodeproj** with XCode, and proceed to run the project on the XCode Simulator
+Simply download this repository, open **TimeIsh.xcodeproj** with XCode, and proceed to run the project on the XCode Simulator

 ## Additional Info